 With a good braking system, you have less risk of having an accident on your electric scooter.
-But faced with the diversity of choices available, "wheelers" often have difficulty finding THE right braking system.
+But faced with the variety of available choices, "wheelers" often have difficulty finding THE right braking system.
 To help you in your choices, the Weebot team has made a list of the different types of braking on an electric scooter.
 But first, we explain the importance of this choice.

 Why is the choice of braking so important?

 A good braking system is above all a guarantee of your safety and comfort on the road.
 It reduces the risk of accidents and improves the maneuverability and stability of the electric scooter.
-We provide you with more explanations.
+We give you more explanations.

-When you are riding in an urban environment, you need to be able to stop your vehicle quickly and safely.
-This is important because obstacles and unforeseen events are common in the city.
-With a good braking system, you can have peace of mind.
-You will feel safer on your electric scooter.
+When riding in an urban environment, you must be able to stop your vehicle quickly and safely.
+This is important because obstacles and unexpected events are frequent in the city.
+With a good braking system, you have peace of mind.
+You will feel safer on board your electric scooter.

 Similarly, on wet roads, effective braking allows you to maintain your grip and avoid skidding.